pakket-project/pakket/README.md

 # Stew

-The package manager for macOS you didn’t know you missed.
-Built with simplicity, functionality, and most importantly, speed in mind.
+The last package manager macOS will ever need.
+Built with simplicity, functionality, and speed in mind.

 # Installation